pace-neutrons/Horace/documentation/user_docs/docs/manual/Generic_Transformation.rst

 All these considerations and their significance or non-significance are case-specific user have full control and responsibility for writing his own background/foreground function and interpreting results, obtained using this function.

-Figure below shows sample background calculated using ``sqw_op_bin_pixels`` algorithm using script and background-calculating function provided above.
+Figure below shows sample background calculated using ``sqw_op_bin_pixels`` algorithm and background-calculating function ``sqw_op_build_bz_bckgrnd.mat`` provided above.
 The background extraction is also performed using ``sqw_op_bin_pixels`` algorithm as it combines moving foreground signal into first Brillouin zone, background extraction, Magnetic form-factor corrections and parasitic signal removal.
-As this is relatively complex user function based on elements, provided above, we do not provide script to obtain this result here but put the script into ``Horace/example`` folder.
+As this is relatively complex user function based on elements, provided above, we do not provide script to obtain this result in the document but placed the script which does these operations (``sqw_op_move_to_bz0_and_remove_bckgrnd.mat``) into ``Horace/example/`` folder.

 .. figure:: ../images/BackgroundVSForegroundFe_400meV.png
    :align: center